 According to the statistical report published by Oxfam upon India in the year 2019, a polarizing tendency of the consumption of economic and wealth assets by the privileged few has been observed.
 The trend is uniform to the present global scenario, but the rapid hike in unemployment, poverty and societal misappropriation in India has also started eroding its stature as the fastest growing economy of the world.

-The total population of India is around 1.4 billion COVID-19 has demonstrated various other livelihood and sustainability level problems to this country.
+The total population of India is around 1.4 billion and COVID-19 in India has demonstrated various other livelihood and sustainability level problems to this country.
 The nation went for complete lockdown from 25th March 2020 after a historic address by Prime Minister Narendra Modi via national television.
 However, the execution pattern of the inevitably fetched lockdown was met with sheer suddenness and unpredictability by the people of this huge country.

 COVID-19 Inequality in India